Quantum limit for laser interferometric gravitational wave detectors from optical dissipation

 Any non-perfect cancelation will lead to a sensitivity that is worse than the loss-induced limit considered here.

-With the assumption in Eq.\,\eqref{eq:epsilonsrc} and the condition Eq.\,\eqref{eq:cancellation}, we can further simplify the general scheme into what is shown in Fig.\,\ref{fig:cavity} (b): $\Mrot$ and $\Msqz$ capture the effect of both the intra-cavity filters and the internal squeezing on the field.
+With the assumption expressed in Eq.\,\eqref{eq:epsilonsrc} and the condition given in Eq.\,\eqref{eq:cancellation}, we can further simplify the general scheme into what is shown in Fig.\,\ref{fig:cavity} (b): $\Mrot$ and $\Msqz$ capture the effect of both the internal squeezing and the intra-cavity filters which gives rise to ${\bf M}_{\rm intra}$ (a general rotation and squeezing matrix).
 The optical losses $\earm$ and $\esrc$ can then be combined to form a lower bound on the effective internal loss

 The frequency dependent factor in front of $\esrc$ comes from the finite arm cavity bandwidth.
+We have assumed frequencies that are lower than the free spectral range (FSR) $f_{\rm fsr} = c/(2L)$ of the arm cavity.
+If this assumption is violated and the frequency is around other FSR, $\Omega$ must be replaced by $\Omega- 2 n \pi f_{\rm fsr}$ where $n$ is the index of the closest FSR $\Omega$.

 Following the propagation of the optical field and using the continuity condition at different interfaces, we can derive the frequency-domain input-output relation for the scheme in Fig.\,\ref{fig:cavity} (b):